Madison Sampson ’14, ’17 MPA

 Sampson is creating her own legacy.

-Her supervisor in UNCG’s Office of Leadership and Service-Learning, Lauren Cunningham, describes Sampson as a champion:
+Her supervisor in UNCG’s Office of Leadership and Civic Engagement, Lauren Cunningham, describes Sampson as a champion:

 “I witnessed Madison inspire a champion mentality in our classroom, in her relationships with others, in our office, in the local community, and in her faith community.”